 '''

 extern (Objective-C)

 interface NSString

 {

+static NSString alloc() @selector("alloc");

 NSString initWithUTF8String(in char str) @selector("initWithUTF8String:");

 void release() @selector("release");

 }

 '''

 This is a simplified declaration of the NSString class.
+The alloc method allocates an instance of the class.
 The initWithUTF8String: method will be used to convert a C string in UTF-8 to an Objective-C string, NSString.
 The release method is used to release an deallocate the string.
 Since D doesn't support ARC it's needed to manually release Objective-C instances.

 '''

-extern (C) Class objc_lookUpClass(in char name)
+extern (C) void NSLog(NSString, ...);

 '''